 Oh, and I'm proud to say that my version is 'loosely' based on my beloved grandmother Josie's recipe.
 You see, ever since she sadly waltzed through the Pearly Gates in 2013, I've tirelessly strived to resurrect her scrumptious culinary creation.
 I say, but Grandmother Josie is quite a hard act to follow, plus she left no written record of her recipe.

-However, thank goodness for Miss Windsor's distinct memories of the taste and texture, which certainly helped her to re-create something similar to Grandmother Josie's teatime favourite.
+However, thank goodness for my distinct memories of the taste and texture, which has certainly helped Miss Windsor to re-create something immensely similar to Grandmother Josie's fruity teatime, or anytime favourite!

-Enwreathe your creation with a layer of marzipan, followed by a snowy silky-smooth blanket of royal icing – Voila!
+I say, if you're making this during the Christmassy period, why not present your cake enwreathed with a layer of marzipan, followed by a snowy silky-smooth blanket of royal icing – voila!